predis/predis/.augment/commands/update-command.md

 ### 1. Read and Understand

 - Read the ENTIRE specification carefully
-- Understand the command functionality from description
+- Identify from the specification title the command name and check if it exists
-- Check the command API and understand the arguments and return values
+- Identify if there's a need to change the command API
 - Check relevant Redis-Cli examples, if provided
 - Review the Test Plan